Yandex Cloud

 • Using the current master's FQDN simplifies application development; however, your cluster will be temporarily unavailable while switching to a new master.
 To quickly switch to a new master, you need to implement the new master definition on the application side.

-If database storage is 95% full, the cluster will switch to read-only mode.
-To keep the cluster writable, we recommend to regularly check free storage space or create an alert.
+If the database storage reaches 95% capacity, the cluster will switch to read-only mode.
+To keep your cluster writable, regularly check its Disk usage chart or create an alert with the disk.used_bytes metric.

 Maintenance settingsMaintenance settings

 During cluster maintenance and MySQL® version updates, read performance may temporarily drop and the cluster may become temporarily unavailable for writing.
-Therefore, we recommend selecting suitable maintenance day and hour, as well as MySQL® version update time, based on expected cluster load.
+Consider the expected load on your cluster when deciding on:

 Other settingsOther settings